 Please note that a separate privacy notice is available for our National Fraud Initiative (NFI) work and is available within the NFI section of our website.

-We hold personal information about unsuccessful candidates for a maximum period of 2 years after the recruitment process has been completed, and it will then be destroyed or deleted.
+We hold personal information about unsuccessful candidates for a maximum period of 1 year after the recruitment process has been completed.
 This information is used solely for monitoring purposes to form statistical reports on our recruitment activities.